tohuwabohu/puppet-drupal/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+##Contributors

+The list of contributors can be found on [GitHub](https://github.com/tohuwabohu/puppet-drupal/graphs/contributors).